MAD9137/f2024/docs/modules/week2/swift_types.md

 [Bools and logical operators <Badge text='Linkedin Learning'/>](https://www.linkedin.com/learning/swift-5-essential-training/bools-and-logical-operators?u=2199673)

-### Optional variable creation and deferred value assignment
+### Variable creation and deferred value assignment

 As you have seen, in Swift the keywords var and let can be used when creating a new variable.
 The variable's type can be set through inference (like in JavaScript) when you set a value to that variable.